 What is the spatiotemporal big data store?

-The ArcGIS Data Store, available with ArcGIS Enterprise, has been enhanced to work with observational data by way of introducing the spatiotemporal big data store.
+The ArcGIS Data Store, available with ArcGIS for Server, has been enhanced to work with observational data by way of introducing the spatiotemporal big data store.
 Observation data can be moving objects, changing attributes of stationary sensors, or both.
 The spatiotemporal big data store enables archival of high volume observation data, sustains high velocity write throughput, and can run across multiple machines (nodes).
 Adding additional machines adds capacity, enabling you to store more data, implement longer retention policies of your data, and support higher data write throughput.
+The spatiotemporal big data store is scalable.
+For example, thousands of machines supporting a spatiotemporal big data store ring is feasible.

 Requirements for using the spatiotemporal big data store